maxdan94/lp_mincut/README.md

 It would have been in P if the added "correlation constraints" leave the constraint matrix totally unimodular: https://en.wikipedia.org/wiki/Unimodular_matrix
 However, we can show that in some cases the constraint matrix does not stay totally unimdular.

+We also have found some simple examples that lead to a fractional solution of the primal and/or the dual.

 ##To compile##